Holography: History

-The development of the laser enabled the first practical optical holograms that recorded 3D objects to be made in 1962 by Yuri Denisyuk in the Soviet Union and by Emmett Leith and Juris Upatnieks at the University of Michigan, USA.
-Early holograms used silver halide photographic emulsions as the recording medium.
-They were not very efficient as the produced grating absorbed much of the incident light.
+Optical holography did not really advance until the development of the laser in 1960.
+The development of the laser enabled the first practical optical holograms that recorded 3D objects to be made in 1962 by Yuri Denisyuk in the Soviet Union and by Emmett Leith and Juris Upatnieks at the University of Michigan, US.

+Early optical holograms used silver halide photographic emulsions as the recording medium.
+They were not very efficient as the produced diffraction grating absorbed much of the incident light.
 Various methods of converting the variation in transmission to a variation in refractive index (known as "bleaching") were developed which enabled much more efficient holograms to be produced.